Porsche Spark Plug & Ignition Coil Replacement DIY

 - Remove the air pump.
 Use a T40 to remove the three bolts that hold the air pump.
 Disconnect the wire harness to the air pump.

 - Remove the engine cover.
 Use a T30 Torx socket to remove the engine cover bolts.
-On models with a rear engine setup such as Boxter, you will need to jack up the vehicle and remove the rear wheels to access the spark plug cover (heat shields) via the wheel well area.
+On models with a rear engine setup, such as Boxter, you must jack up the vehicle and remove the rear wheels to access the spark plug cover (heat shields) via the wheel well area.

 - Remove and replace spark plugs and coils.